scot-taylor-ibm/compare-comply/relnotes.md

   - Documentation updates for metadata fields.
 For more information, see the descriptions beginning at [Effective dates](/docs/services/compare-comply?topic=compare-comply-contract_parsing#effective_dates).

   - Beta release of an analysis model for purchase orders, which you can access by using the `/v1/purchase_orders` method.
-For more information, see [Understanding invoice parsing](/docs/services/compare-comply?topic=compare-comply-pos).
+For more information, see [Understanding purchase-order parsing](/docs/services/compare-comply?topic=compare-comply-pos).
 For important information about beta features, see [Beta features](#beta_features). <br/>
   **Note:** Only the `curl` API is available for this method.
 The method is not currently provided in other SDKs (Go, Java, Python, Node.js, Ruby, Swift).

 ### 5 March 2019